-- 33.30.1 Responsibilities of Chief Officers and Heads of Service: - (a) the Chief Officer for Social Care & Health and any other Head of Service affected, shall take all necessary steps to prevent or mitigate loss or damage of a client's (being a person other than the Council) moveable property, where responsibility lies within the National Assistance Act 1948 and shall arrange for an itemised inventory in each case to be prepared in the presence of two officers, in a form prescribed by the s151 Officer; - (b) all valuables such as jewellery, watches and other small articles of a similar nature and documents of title shall be deposited with the Chief Officer for Social Care & where the Council acts as an Appointeeship for any of the Council's service users the procedures will be determined by the Chief Officer for Social Care & Health.
+- 34.30.1 Responsibilities of Chief Officers and Heads of Service: - (a) the Chief Officer for Social Care & Health and any other Head of Service affected, shall take all necessary steps to prevent or mitigate loss or damage of a client's (being a person other than the Council) moveable property, where responsibility lies within the National Assistance Act 1948 and shall arrange for an itemised inventory in each

+- case to be prepared in the presence of two officers, in a form prescribed by the s151 Officer; - (b) all valuables such as jewellery, watches and other small articles of a similar nature and documents of title shall be deposited with the Chief Officer for Social Care & Health and any other Head of Service affected, for safe custody.
+Any loss of property shall be reported to the s151 Officer, without delay;

+where the Council acts as an Appointeeship for any of the Council's service users the procedures will be determined by the Chief Officer for Social Care & Health.